chidokun/chidokun.github.io/content/posts/software/mime-type-and-upload-file-problem.en-us.md

 {{< image classes="fancybox center" thumbnail-width="80%" src="/images/post/software/mime-type-and-upload-file-problem/1.png">}}

 Our interface is quite simple, consisting of an `input[type=file]` and a `button` to upload the selected file.
 When selecting a file, the UI will display the MIME Type that the browser determines.
 After uploading the file, the system will return the MIME type identified by the backend.
-All sourcecode is [here](https://github.com/chidokun/mime-type-upload-example).
+All source code is [here](https://github.com/chidokun/mime-type-upload-example).

 Also, prepare some files to test whether the system determines correctly or not.